-Whittlesey welcomes new homes
+Whittlesey welcomes new homes for sale!

 Whittlesey (sometimes still known by the slightly older name of Whittlesea) is a historic market town which is now part of Fenland District in the beautiful county of Cambridgeshire.
 New houses are being built in various locations in the town and nearby, giving a wide choice of modern homes.

 Located just outside the vibrant city of Peterborough and in close proximity to the attractive town of March, Whittlesey is a popular destination for new homeowners.

 Bordered to the north by the River Nene and to the south by the Whittlesey Dyke, it’s a great location for those looking to enjoy the great outdoors.
 Being situated so close to the fenlands, there’s an abundance of good walks and established waterways to explore.